launchdarkly/node-client-sdk/README.md

 [![Circle CI](https://circleci.com/gh/launchdarkly/node-client-sdk.svg?style=svg)](https://circleci.com/gh/launchdarkly/node-client-sdk)

+# This is a beta release

+This SDK should not be used in production environments until a final version is released.

 ## LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/docs/getting-started) using LaunchDarkly today!